I8C/pxl-integrationproject/doc/exercice-1-step-3.md

 ## Define your Json Schema

-The Json format of the request body is defined in the resources/PXL_EANConsumptions_API.json file.
+The Json format of the request body is defined in the resources/schema/PXL_EANConsumptions_API.json file.
 We will use it to validate the imput.

 1. in your route, after the _.log(...)_ call the [json-validator](https://camel.apache.org/components/4.4.x/json-validator-component.html) component:
    ```
-   .to("json-validator:PXL_EANConsumptions_API.json")
+   .to("json-validator:schema/PXL_EANConsumptions_API.json")
    ```

 ## loop on each element of request body

 The request body is an array of EAN Consumptions.
 We want to send 1 event per EAN Consumption to the Kafka topic.
-Camel offers the [split](https://camel.apache.org/components/4.4.x/eips/split-eip.html) integratoin pattern to fulfill this.
+Camel offers the [split](https://camel.apache.org/components/4.4.x/eips/split-eip.html) integration pattern to fulfill this.
 Camel offers as well a Json Path language.
 It's a way to walk Json documents.
 You can use it in combination with split to itterate over each Json array element.

 1. in your route after the _json-validator_ added in the previous point, add the split: